Ooey, gooey, fried goat cheesy goodness!

 • Cilantro and lime.

-• How to prep ahead: Mix, freeze, and prepare the goat cheese medallions and then refrigerate them without frying for up to 48 hours.
+Mix, freeze, and prepare the goat cheese medallions and then refrigerate them without frying for up to 48 hours.
 The day of serving simply pull them out of the refrigerator and proceed with the frying instructions as directed.

-• How to freeze: Flash freeze the pieces of fried goat cheese on a baking sheet for a few hours.
+Store it in an airtight container for up to 4 to 5 days in the refrigerator.
+For freezing, flash-freeze the pieces of fried goat cheese on a baking sheet for a few hours.
 Then, transfer to a freezer-safe bag and freeze for up to 3 to 6 months.

-What do you eat goat cheese with?
+What can I eat fried goat cheese with?

 Does goat cheese melt when cooked?